ClickFix Malware Targets macOS With Fake Disk Cleanup Utilities

-Microsoft researchers identified this threat and have been closely tracking its evolution since at least January 2026.
-They observed three distinct campaign types, all sharing the same core goal: steal sensitive data, maintain persistent access to infected systems, and exfiltrate everything from saved passwords and browser credentials to cryptocurrency wallet keys and iCloud data.
+Researchers at Microsoft have been closely monitoring the evolution of this threat since at least January 2026.
+Their analysis reveals three distinct campaign variations, all sharing the overarching objective of stealing sensitive data, maintaining control over infected systems, and exfiltrating a wide array of personal information, including saved passwords, browser credentials, cryptocurrency wallet keys, and iCloud data.

 ![ClickFix instruction hosted on macclean[.]craft[.]me (Source - Microsoft)](https://hackersradar.com/wp-content/uploads/2026/05/content_1778137261_7554.jpg)

-Once the Terminal command runs, it decodes a hidden script and begins a chain reaction.
-In the loader campaign, a shell script fingerprints the system by collecting details like keyboard locale and operating system version, then reaches out to an attacker-controlled server.
+Once the user executes the provided Terminal command, a hidden script is decoded and initiates a multi-stage infection process.
+In the “loader” campaign variant, a shell script first performs system fingerprinting, gathering details like keyboard locale and operating system version, before establishing communication with an attacker-controlled command-and-control (C2) server.

 Infostealer Payloads and Persistence

-Apple has since updated XProtect signatures to detect this threat, and macOS 26.4 introduced a paste-blocking prompt that warns users when a potentially malicious Terminal command is about to run.
+In response to this threat, Apple has updated its XProtect signatures to detect ClickFix malware.
+Furthermore, macOS 26.4 introduced a new paste-blocking prompt.
+This security feature warns users when a potentially malicious command is about to be pasted into Terminal, providing an additional layer of defense against such social engineering tactics.

 Indicators of Compromise (IoCs)